Kahler-Einstein metrics with edge singularities: Linear analysis

-Finally we may state the basic structure theorem for the Green function of $L$. \begin{prop} Let $g$ be a polyhomogeneous edge metric with angle $\beta$ along $D$ and $L = -\Delta_g + V$ where $V$ is polyhomogeneous and bounded on $X$, and suppose that $G$ is the generalized inverse to the Friedrichs extension of $L$.
-Then $G \in \Psi^{-2, 2, E, E}(X)$, where the index set $E$ is determined by the indicial roots of $L_\beta$ and by the index sets of $g$ and $V$.
+Finally, we may state the basic structure theorem for the Green function of $L$. \begin{prop} Let $g$ be a polyhomogeneous edge metric with angle $\beta$ along $D$ and $L = -\Delta_g + V$ where $V$ is polyhomogeneous and bounded on $X$, and suppose that $G$ is the generalized inverse to the Friedrichs extension of $L$.
+Then $G \in \Psi_e^{-2, 2, E, E}(X)$, where the index set $E$ is determined by the indicial roots of $L_\beta$ and by the index sets of $g$ and $V$.
 In particular, if $g$ and $V$ are smooth (i.e., both have index set $(0)$ at $\del X$), then

-Moreover, even if (as happens for our eventual solutions), $g$ and $V$ are polyhomogeneous with index set contained in the index set \eqref{indset}, then the index set $E$ for $G$ is also contained in the index set \eqref{indset}. \end{prop} \begin{remark} {\rm The fact that $G$ has the same index set $E$ at the left and right faces is natural since $G$ is symmetric.
-The index set $E$ may be slightly more complicated when $\beta \in \mathbb Q$ since in that case $j/\beta$ can equal a positive integer for certain $j$, and this creates extra logarithmic factors in the expansion (i.e., elements of $E$ of the form $(k,1)$), but these all occur outside the range $\mbox{Re}\, \zeta \leq 1$, so do not enter into the considerations below.
+Moreover, if $g$ and $V$ are polyhomogeneous with index set contained in the index set \eqref{indset}, then the index set $E$ for $G$ is also contained in the index set \eqref{indset}. \end{prop} \begin{remark} {\rm The fact that $G$ has the same index set $E$ at the left and right faces is natural since $G$ is symmetric.
+The index set $E$ may be slightly more complicated when $\beta \in \mathbb Q$ since in that case $j/\beta$ can equal a positive integer for certain $j$, and this creates extra logarithmic factors in the expansion (i.e., elements of $E$ of the form $(k,1)$), but these all occur sufficiently high in the expansion -- in $\mbox{Re}\, \zeta \ge 1$ -- and hence do not affect the considerations below.
 These log terms are absent if $g$ is an orbifold metric.

-Finally, we emphasize that despite the somewhat elaborate language needed to state this result, this structure theorem for $G$ is essentially the same as, or rather a slight refinement of, the one stated by Donaldson \cite{D}. } \end{remark}
+Despite the seemingly elaborate language needed to state this result, this structure theorem for $G$ includes the one given by Donaldson \cite{D} for the model Green function, but the key advantage is that we have this same refined structure for the curved operator $G$ too. } \end{remark}